 These are good surround speakers but as standard the treble is mushy, and the mid-bass resonates a little too much.
 I’ve also tried the drivers in MDF cabinets and realised I don’t like the way the metal enclosure colours the sound.
 The frequency response charts below give a very accurate representation of the sound – a very uneven bass response below 350hz, a ‘small speaker echo’ at 1.5khz in the mid-range and a little too much high end.
 The driver has a standard 4″ mount so can be easily replaced or moved into better cabinets.
 The aperture is 96mm and the raised mount edge outer diameter is 102mm.
 The mounting points are 115mm apart diagonally and 82mm horizontally.
-These pics are from a Russian site with some info about the Eggs:
+These pics are from a Russian site with some more info about the Eggs:

 The driver is SP1498.
 It has a second order crossover with the drivers connected in reverse polarity, and a zobel on the mid-woofer.
 The crossover mounts directly onto the woofer terminals.
 The prominent mid-bass can be tamed with acoustic damping foam, cut to shape, and inserted at both ends of the reflex tube.
 For my taste, the foam is 2cm deep at the internal input end and 4cm deep at the output end.
 The mushy treble is fixed by adding MKP1837 or Relcap RTE bypasses on the electrolytic caps.